xmtp/XIPs/XIPs/xip-0-purpose-process.md

 While an XIP is a draft, a `discussions-to` header will indicate the URL where the XIP is being discussed.

-The preferred discussion URL is a topic in the [XIPs discussion forum](https://github.com/orgs/xmtp/discussions/categories/xips).
+The preferred discussion URL is a topic in the [XIP Drafts forum](https://github.com/orgs/xmtp/discussions/categories/xip-drafts).
 The URL must not point to GitHub pull requests, any URL which is ephemeral, and any URL which can get locked over time (i.e. Reddit topics).

 ### `type` header